-Kerry Way Mountaineer – Six days walking from Killarney to Cahersiveen
+Kerry Way Mountaineer – Six days hiking from Killarney to Cahersiveen

 - Five nights’ accommodation with private bathroom in charming guesthouses along the Kerry Way.